 We will attempt to answer questions within one working day.
 There are some topics that we won’t be able to discuss, such as when the matter is related to a confidential or sensitive operational or security matter, the subject of an investigation or is of a political nature.
-We might ask you to contact us via private or direct message to provide us with more detail in order for us to assist you.
+We might ask you to contact us via direct message to provide us with more detail in order for us to assist you.

 Requests for official or personal information should be directed to email@example.com.

 We may follow other organisations and individuals that are relevant to our work – please don’t be offended if we do not follow you back.
 Please let us know if there is an organisation that you think we should be following.
 Following does not imply Corrections’ endorsement, or guarantee the accuracy of the followed party’s information.